ROI Analysis

 Stop the Bleed

 The cost of missed calls is not a mystery.
-The data is clear.
 The formula is simple.
 The solutions are ranked above.

-If you are a contractor missing 3-5 calls per week, you are losing $47,000-$130,000 per year in direct revenue.
-Factor in referrals, lifetime value, and wasted ad spend, and the real number is higher.
+If you are a contractor missing 3-5 inbound calls per week, you are running a serious annual revenue leak in direct lost jobs.
+Factor in referrals, lifetime value, and wasted ad spend, and the real number is much higher.

 The fix does not require a six-month technology overhaul.
 It requires answering the phone.
 If you cannot do it yourself, put a system in place that does it for you.